-The title tells us both the author and the audience of the Psalm: To the Chief Musician.
+The title tells us both the author and the audience of the psalm: To the Chief Musician.
 A Psalm of David.
-Some believe that the Chief Musician is the Lord God Himself, and other suppose him to be a leader of choirs or musicians in David’s time, such as Heman the Singer or Asaph (1 Chronicles 6:33, 16:17, and 25:6).
-This Psalm records well-intentioned, but faithless advice of David’s friends when he was a fugitive from King Saul.
+Some believe that the Chief Musician is the Lord GOD Himself, and others suppose him to be a leader of choirs or musicians in David’s time, such as Heman the singer or Asaph (1 Chronicles 6:33, 16:5-7, and 25:6).
+This psalm records well-intentioned, but faithless advice of David’s friends when he was a fugitive from King Saul.
 David lifted his eyes to the LORD to find faith in a time of testing.
 He knew the safest place to stand was in radical trust in God.

 A. The advice of fear.